madhavsullad/to-do-list/README.md

 ## Usage

 > There are two ways to run this project.
-Initially I developed using the second method and then switched to the first one, using Docker -
+Initially I developed using the second method and then switched to the first one, using Docker.

 ### 1. Using Docker